Secrets in hands of alleged RCMP spy would cause 'devastating' damage to Canada, allies: documents | CBC News

 The documents reveal that Ortis's condo was covertly searched last month and a number of handwritten notes were discovered providing instructions on how to wash metadata from PDF files.

-The documents, of which CBC News has only seen parts, detail that about 25 documents had been "sanitized to remove identifying information."
+The documents, of which CBC News has only seen parts, say that about 25 documents had been "sanitized to remove identifying information."

 The documents also reveal that Ortis was just over $90,000 in debt.